microsoft/PowerApps-Samples/cds/orgsvc/C#/ShareRecordUsingAccessTeam/README.md

 ### Setup

-1. Checks for the current version ofthe org.
+1. Checks for the current version of the org.
 2. Creates a test account record for the sample.

 ### Demonstrate

 1. Retrieves the sales people that are created manually in **Office 365** that will be added to the team.
 1. The `WhoAMIRequest` gets the ID's of the current user and business unit.
-1. Cretes a sample access team.
+1. Creates a sample access team.
 The `AddMembersTeamRequest`adds two sales people to the access team.
 1. The `GrantAccessRequest` grant the team read/write access to the account created in the Setup(#setup).
 1. The `RetrieveAndDisplayEntityAccess` retrieves and displays entity access information.
 1. The `RetrieveAndDisplayPrincipalAccess` retrieves and displays principal access information.